Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 Software update deployment with IntuneMicrosoft Intune provides Windows 10/11 Update Rings management to enable Windows as a Service via the Software Updates feature.

-In this blog post, I will describe how to configure the windows update deployment through Intune on Windows 10 devices enrolled with Windows autopilot.
+In this blog post, I will describe how to configure Windows update deployment through Intune on Windows 10 devices enrolled with Windows Autopilot.

 Update rings are policies that you assign to groups of devices.
-You can check out the following video to get more details on Intune based patching strategies.
+The following video provides more details on Intune-based patching strategies.
 Intune Patch Management Methods for Windows iOS iPadOS macOS – Intune Design Decisions Part 7.

 Prerequisites

-The following prerequisites must be fulfilled to use the Windows updates feature for Windows 10 devices in Intune.
-Server Operating Systems are not supported with Intune and Windows Update for Business.
+To use the Windows updates feature for Windows 10 devices in Intune, the following prerequisites must be fulfilled: Server Operating Systems are not supported with Intune and Windows Update for Business.

-Additional prerequisites to use Windows Update for Business (WUfB) are given below as per Microsoft.
+As per Microsoft, additional prerequisites to use Windows Update for Business (WUfB) are given below.
 This includes the licensing requirements and others.

 Windows 10/11 Enterprise E3 or E5 (included in Microsoft 365 F3, E3, or E5)